 Maybe look at what she is doing right next time you want to put up a photo of Jillian Michaels and blast her kettlebell routine.
 She knows who she can help and does everything to help all those people.
 She doesn’t have time to argue over perfect technique, especially when it happened during the 13 hours of shooting her DVDs that have gone out to help millions.

 Another Great Reason to Get a Shake Weight

 If you watch the Shake Weight commercials, they don’t mention how great of a shoulder rehabilitation device the Shake Weight is.

 If you are looking for an affordable tool to help with perturbation training, try the Shake Weight.

-It would be great to hear what you think about how we are repelling people from entering into the fitness industry and how the Shake Weight is a effective training and rehabilitation tool.
+It would be great to hear what you think about how we are repelling people from entering the fitness industry and how Shake Weight is a practical training and rehabilitation tool.

 Rick Kaselj, MS

 Day A, Taylor NF, Green RA.
 (2013).
 The stabilizing role of the rotator cuff at the shoulder responds to external perturbations.
 Clin Biomech (Bristol, Avon).
 2012 Mar 3.
 [Epub ahead of print]